franz-dc/beyond-ys/README.md

    cp .env .env.local
    ```

-4. Run this command to seed the database with sample data:
+4. Run this command to seed the database with sample data (under construction):

    ```sh
    npm run seed